peterclutch/trivia_bot/README.md

 # Slack Trivia Bot
 Quick and dirty implementation of a Slack bot that can run a trivia game.
-Might clean up at some point ¯\\_(ツ)_/¯.
+Messy AI generated slop—my attempt at vibe coding using [ChatGPT's codex](https://chatgpt.com/codex) 8-).

 ## Schedule

-- **Monday** – generate trivia questions for the entire work week based on the current theme and ask Monday's question.
+- **Monday** – generate trivia questions for the entire work week based on the current theme
+- **Monday-Friday** - ask question in trivia channel
-- **Tuesday–Friday** – ask the prepared question for the day and reveal yesterday's answer.
+- **Tuesday–Saturday – reveal yesterday's answer
-- **Saturday** – reveal Friday's answer and announce the weekly winner.
+- **Saturday** – announce the weekly winner.